Quilt Instructions for the Beginning Quilter

 A wee bit of the block fabric is "lost" in the "turn of the cloth" or where the fabric folds back on itself when the patches are opened.

 With thicker fabrics (think flannel) more fabric is lost in this "turn of the cloth".
-Use a thicker or heavier thread for stitching seams and even more fabric is lost.
+Use an even thicker or heavier thread for stitching and even more fabric is lost.

 To make up for this loss, quilters set their machines for a "scant" quarter inch seam.

 Now we have to find it!